 The health effects of fat and carbs are controversial.
 However, almost everyone agrees that protein is important.

-Most people are eating enough protein to prevent deficiency, but there are some who would do better with a much higher protein intake.
+Most people eat enough protein to prevent deficiency, but some individuals would do better with a much higher protein intake.

 Here are 10 science-based reasons to eat more protein.

-The three macronutrients (fats, carbs and protein) affect our bodies in different ways.
+The three macronutrients — fats, carbs, and protein — affect your body in different ways.

 Studies show that protein is by far the most filling.
-It helps you feel more full, with less food (3).
+It helps you feel more full — with less food (

-This effect can be powerful.
-In one study, increasing protein from 15 to 30% of calories made overweight women eat 441 fewer calories each day, without intentionally restricting anything (7).
+These effects on appetite can be powerful.
+In one study, increasing protein intake from 15% to 30% of calories made overweight women eat 441 fewer calories each day without intentionally restricting anything (

-If you need to lose weight or belly fat, then consider replacing some of the carbs and fats you are eating with protein.
-It can be as simple as making your potato or rice serving smaller, while adding a few extra bites of meat or fish.
+If you need to lose weight or belly fat, consider replacing some of your carbs and fats with protein.
+It can be as simple as making your potato or rice serving smaller while adding a few extra bites of meat or fish.

-Bottom Line: A high-protein diet reduces hunger, helping you eat fewer calories.
-This is caused by improved function of weight regulating hormones.
+high-protein diet reduces hunger, helping you eat fewer calories.
+This is

-If you’re physically active, lifting weights, or trying to gain muscle and strength, then you need to make sure that you’re getting enough protein.
+If you’re physically active, lifting weights, or trying to gain muscle, you need to make sure you’re getting enough protein.

-Bottom Line: Muscle is made primarily of protein.
-A high protein intake can help you gain muscle mass and strength, and can reduce muscle loss when losing weight.
+is made primarily of protein.
+High protein intake can help you gain muscle mass

-There is an ongoing myth that protein (mostly animal protein) is bad for your bones.
+An ongoing myth perpetuates the idea that protein — mainly animal protein — is bad for your bones.

-This is based on the idea that protein increases "acid load" in the body, leading to calcium being leached from the bones in order to neutralize the acid.
+This is based on the idea that protein increases acid load in the body, leading to calcium leaching from your bones in order to neutralize the acid.